- Who Are You?

 USCC Position Statement on Persistent Herbicides

 The US Composting Council calls on chemical manufacturers to withdraw herbicides known to persist in soil and compost with phytotoxic plant effects and to take responsibility for the damage these persistent herbicides cause, and on the US EPA and state agencies to take immediate and decisive action to prevent further environmental and financial damage.

 Support the USCC position to keep funding for food scrap diversion pilots in the 2018 Farm Bill.
-Download this template letter, copy and send to the House Agriculture Committee member from your state:

 The types and volumes of VOCs emitted from properly operated commercial composting facilities are naturally occurring (biogenic) and do not pose significant risk to the formation of ground level ozone.

 In 2011, the USCC initiated a public-private partnership to develop a model compost rule template (MCRT).
 The template includes a three-tiered permit structure, with design and operating requirements based on materials composted and technology employed.
 The foundation of the tiers is the feedstock categories, which are based on the materials’ potential risks to human health and the environment.
 The template also includes siting and testing requirements based on quantity and types of feedstocks processed.
 The MCRT is anticipated to be a “living document” that will be periodically reviewed and updated as knowledge and experience in compost manufacturing and regulating continue to mature.